octoooooo/muse/README.md

-# muse
+# Muse

-A e-commerce WebApp using Next.js, Sanity.io
+An e-commerce WebApp using Next.js, Sanity.io